 - My Account

 The US House of Representatives elects only one member from each district.
 Such a system can make it hard for minority groups to gain representation.
-For instance, if African Americans are spread out throughout a state, they might not have enough in any one district to elect any representatives at all.
+For instance, if African Americans are spread out throughout a state, they might not have enough in any district to elect representatives.

-In the past, many US states have brought about this outcome deliberately, drawing their maps to ensure whites would win every district.
+In the past, many US states deliberately brought about this outcome, drawing their maps to ensure whites would win every district.
 That’s a process known as racial gerrymandering.
 The federal government addressed this in the Voting Rights Act of 1965, which made it illegal to draw districts that intentionally dilute the voting power of a protected minority.
 When the courts have assessed whether specific maps do this, they tend to judge the communities by “compactness.”
-In other words, judges consider how geographically logical the districts are to make sure they aren’t unnaturally designed to disenfranchise minority voters.
+In other words, judges consider how geographically logical the districts are to ensure they aren’t unnaturally designed to disenfranchise minority voters.
 It’s also possible to racially gerrymander to benefit minority groups by drawing districts in unusual ways to ensure certain racial minority groups make up a majority there.

 Hofeller did not follow his advice.
-Before his death, in August 2018, he saved at least seventy thousand files and several years of e-mails.
-His files, though, show that he created giant databases that detailed the racial makeup, voting patterns, and residence halls of more than a thousand North Carolina A&T students.
+Before his death in August 2018, he saved at least seventy thousand files and several years of e-mails.
+His files show that he created giant databases that detailed the racial makeup, voting patterns, and residence halls of more than a thousand North Carolina A&T students.
 He also collected similar data that tracked the race, voting patterns, and addresses of tens of thousands of other North Carolina college students.
 Some spreadsheets have more than fifty fields with precise racial, gender, and geographic details on thousands of college voters.
-A spreadsheet named “NC College Voters for ZIP ID” contains voter data for more than 23,100 North Carolina university students, including thousands in Greensboro.
+An “NC College Voters for ZIP ID” spreadsheet contains voter data for more than 23,100 North Carolina university students, including thousands in Greensboro.

 The detail for the North Carolina A&T students is precise: students are sorted by residence hall.
 That means that he knew which A&T students lived in Aggie Village, on the north side of campus, and which resided in Morrow or Vanstory Halls, on the south side, along with a detailed racial breakdown and information about their voting status.
-As Hofeller sought to create two reliably Republican congressional districts, his computer contained information on the distinct voting tendencies of one of the largest concentrations of Black voters in the area.
+As Hofeller sought to create two reliably Republican congressional districts, his computer contained information on the distinct voting tendencies of one of the area's largest concentrations of Black voters.

 In the 21st century, white voters have overwhelmingly identified with the GOP, while every other racial and ethnic group Black, Hispanic, and Asian American voters, consistently identify with the Democratic party.
 This unwavering reality reduces the machinations or plots of each political party to a game of demographic mathematics, especially in racially diverse parts of the country.
 Here one truism dominates local politics: when non-white people can’t vote, Republicans win.